HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 What to look for

 For these reasons, the strongest platforms support multiple interview formats and allow staffing firms to configure them by role, client, or hiring workflow.
 A platform locked into a single modality will create friction for some segment of your candidate population.
+Quality of hire typically improves 31% when candidates are AI-matched and properly evaluated (2024).

 Interview modalityBest forTypical completion ratesKey advantage